maxinehsu/CMSC471-final-project/README.md

 - “Vaccine-Preventable Diseases.”
 World Health Organization.
 Accessed May 3, 2026. https://www.who.int/data/gho/data/themes/topics/indicator-groups/indicator-group-details/GHO/gho-immunization-vaccine-preventable-communicable-diseases.

 ## Teamwork Breakdown
-- **Zoey** created the measles spread visualization, edited the text on the webpage to be less verbose and to connect the different visualizations, and modified the visualizations to create a cohesive story.
+- **Zoey** created the measles spread visualization and edited the text on the webpage to be less verbose and to connect the different visualizations.
 - **Maxine** wrote the "Why Does This Matter?" section and edited the formatting of all text on the webpage to be more consistent with one another and to highlight important terms or key information.
 - **Erica** created the "Outbreak Timeline" and "Global Outbreak Map" visualizations.